 8. Can a work have an ISBN or an ISSN as well as an ISMN?

 The short answer is yes — it is possible to assign different standard numbers to a publication depending on the nature of that publication.
 For example, it is not possible to assign an ISMN to a serial, but it might be possible to assign and ISMN to a single issue of a serial if it is also a printed music publication.
 Similarly, it might be the case that a publication is equally eligible for an ISBN as well as an ISMN.

-Please contact the Agency directly to discuss your particular situation.
+Please contact us to discuss your particular situation.